-Plus, wouldn’t it be great if your manager and your team were so strong that you could actually let your business run for a week while you were in the Bahamas?
-Well that only happens if you take finding and developing a great manager seriously.
+Plus, wouldn’t it be great if your manager and team were so strong that you could let your business run for a week while you go on vacation, let’s say, to the Bahamas?
+That can only happen if you take finding and developing a great manager seriously.

 Identify Management Potential

-Start by handing off some easy management duties, like leading closing or training a coworker to properly steam milk, and see how they perform.
-If they do well and are hungry for more, you may have a good candidate on your hands.
-Next, look at how they handle any customer complaints.
-This is a good window into how they will deal with conflict in a leadership role.
-Are they able to easily diffuse the situation?
-Are they keenly capable at making an unhappy customer happy?
+Also, look at how they handle any customer complaints—this is a good window into how they will deal with conflict in a leadership role.
+Are they able to quickly diffuse the situation?
+Are they keenly capable of making an unhappy customer happy?
 These are good indicators of communication and relationship skills, both necessary to be a great manager.

 “Communication is key” is an old adage for a reason.
 Can your potential manager communicate?
-One thing all truly great managers and leaders have in common is their excellent ability to communicate.
-Everything about management requires communication.
-They have to be able to convey the why behind the what.
-They have to be able to delegate.
-They have to be able to articulate your vision and expectations for the way your business is to operate.
+Everything about management requires clear and consistent communication.
+A potential manager has to convey the ‘why’ behind the ‘what,’ and they have to delegate.
+They have to articulate your vision and expectations for the way your business is to operate.
 Without communication, the manager perishes.
 And then so does your team.

 You Promoted Them, Now What?

-You’ve identified an employee who is motivated, wants to lead, and has the emotional intelligence to do it well.
-Now you have to put in the effort to develop them!
+You’ve identified a motivated employee who wants to lead and has the emotional intelligence to do it well.
+Now you have to put in the effort to develop them into an excellent manager!
 You can’t just promote them, give them the keys to the shop, and go on your merry way.

 I made a lot of mistakes.
-I tried to make everyone like me by doing their jobs for them, so no one took my orders seriously.
-I was over-reactionary and I didn’t triage problems or get full info before jumping in, so I looked (and was) frantic.
+I tried to make everyone like me by doing their jobs for them, so no one took my requests seriously.
+I was over-reactionary, and I didn’t triage problems or get full info before jumping in, so I looked (and was) frantic.
 I was young, which wouldn’t have been a problem, except I let my insecurity and need to be liked rob me of the power of effective communication.
-I was burning myself out and resenting my team.
+I was burnt out and I resented my team.
 I wasn’t actually managing anyone.
 It was a recipe for disaster.

-Back in 1993 when I was thrown into management, there were no TED Talks, no podcasts, and nobody had introduced me to Tony Robbins or John Maxwell yet.
-So I had to go it on my own.
+Back in 1993, when I was thrown into management, there were no TED Talks, no podcasts, and nobody had introduced me to Tony Robbins or John Maxwell yet.
+So I had to go on my own.
 I had no mentor, no real example to follow, so I just made it up as I went along.
-Please, I beg of you, do not do that to your people.
-If you do, you are putting your business at risk.
-There are so many great books, and podcasts, and articles out there, you have no excuse to not develop your managers.

-Most useful is a manager training outline.
-Create one yourself or make it easy and steal one off the internet, there are many out there.
-A good training outline details the responsibilities of the manager role, as well as a time frame to learn them.
+The most helpful tool for new managers is a manager training guide.
+Create one yourself or make it easy and steal one from the internet.
+A good training outline details the responsibilities of the manager role and a time frame to learn them.
 The time frame holds you and your new manager accountable for accomplishing the learning goals that you have outlined.

-All this being said, if you do not naturally possess these skills (some business owners don’t and that’s OK), put someone else in charge of grooming your new manager.
-Enroll them in a program; buy a management book and read through a chapter a week and discuss how they can apply the concepts.
-Spending the time and, yes, money to grow your managers is one of the essential keys to the success of your coffee business.
+If you do not naturally possess these skills (some business owners don’t, and that’s OK), put someone else in charge of developing your new manager.
+Enroll them in a program; buy a management book, read through a chapter a week, and discuss together how they can apply the concepts.
+Spending the time—and yes, money—to grow your managers is one of the essential keys to the success of your coffee business.

 Can I Go On Vacation Yet?

-Now, I’m assuming you aren’t a crazy micromanager, that you just want to make sure you have the right person in place and you have given them the proper tools for success.
-You have to trust yourself that you have a manager who cares enough about your business and your people to make the right decisions for your business in your absence.
-If you’ve done the hard work of identifying a potential manager and developing their abilities, trust that they care about you, they absolutely care about the customer, and they care about the product they are serving to that customer.
-And then, you have to just do it.
+You have to trust that you have a manager who cares enough about your business and your people to make the right decisions for your business in your absence.
+And then you have to just do it.
 You have to leave.
 Will it be perfect while you are gone?
 No. Will they make mistakes?
 Yes.
 It’s what they and you do about those mistakes that matter in the long run.

 By all means, go to the Bahamas!